mahsanneyaz/3rd-sem-timetable/README.md

-# 🎓 Interactive BCA III Semester Timetable
+# 🎓 Interactive BCA 3B Timetable

-A modern, responsive web application to view and manage the BCA III Semester timetable for SRM University Delhi-NCR, built with clean HTML, CSS, and JavaScript.
+A web application to view and manage the BCA 3B timetable for SRM University Delhi-NCR, built with HTML, CSS, and JavaScript.
 Designed for performance, accessibility, and a delightful user experience across devices.

 Live demo: https://mahsanneyaz.github.io/3rd-sem-timetable/